kyuucr/atom-dock/README.md

 make install
 ```

+#### Recommended extension
+We also recommend installing [Panel OSD by jenslody](https://extensions.gnome.org/extension/708/panel-osd/)
+to move notifications since the bottom area is used for the dock.

 ### License

 This project is licensed with GPL version 3 and later.
 See LICENSE for more details.